AKisling/AK_SEM/README.md

-The is the first test
+First  is the first test

+AK trying this thing a second time